 - Stage IV denotes that cancer has spread to other parts of your body, usually to the lungs, liver, brain, and/or bones.

 Your oncologist will determine your hormone-receptor status — most IBC is hormone-receptor negative.
 They will also check your human epidermal growth factor receptor 2 (HER2) status — many inflammatory breast cancers are HER2 positive.
 These determinations help guide treatment decisions.

 Treatments for Inflammatory Breast Cancer

-Today surgery is quite often NOT the first course of treatment for any breast cancer.
-For many patients, they will shrink it first and then do surgery.
+Today surgery is quite often NOT the first course of treatment for breast cancer.
+For many patients, they will shrink it first and then do breast cancer surgery.
 IBC patients receive chemotherapy first to help shrink their tumor.
 If they test positive for high levels of HER2 (a growth-promoting protein found on the outside of all breast cancer cells), oncologists administer a drug that helps block this protein to help stop their growth.
 IBC patients whose tumor is estrogen or progesterone positive will receive hormone therapy in addition to chemotherapy.

 Doctors recommend a mastectomy because this type of cancer is fast-growing and advanced in most patients.
 Radiation after surgery helps kill any remaining cancer cells.

 The prognosis for inflammatory breast cancer patients continues to improve as new breast cancer treatments become available.
-Suppose you or a family member or friend is diagnosed with inflammatory breast cancer (or any other type of cancer).
-In that case, Willamette Valley Cancer Institute provides competent, compassionate care while allowing you to stay close at home.
-With Eugene, Corvallis, and Florence locations, we provide state-of-the-art care without the stress of long-distance travel.
+Suppose you or a family member or friend is diagnosed with inflammatory breast cancer (or any other type of breast cancer).
+In that case, Willamette Valley Cancer Institute provides competent, compassionate care while allowing you to stay close to home.
+With Albany, Eugene, Corvallis, Florence, Lincoln City, and Newport locations, we provide state-of-the-art care without the stress of long-distance travel.